MELISSA BLOCK, HOST:

-ANDREI CODRESCU: That panicky noise that use to run in the background is gone.
-It's like everything I did have the soundtrack.
+ANDREI CODRESCU: That panicky noise that used to run in the background is gone.
+It's like everything I did had a soundtrack.
 I would come in from a walk in the woods, but instead of thinking about the fresh bear prints I saw in the mud, Wolf Blitzer would alarm me with some new disease from a sick chicken in China.
-One day I turned off Blitzer and called a neighbor to talk about the bear.
+One day, I turned off Blitzer and called a neighbor to talk about the bear.
 In the background of his phone I could hear O'Reilly pooh-poohing global warming.
 So I asked him to turn O'Reilly down.
-He lowered him a few notches, but just as I was about to approach the bear he said O'Reilly said there is no global warming.
+He lowered him a few notches, but just as I was about to approach the bear, he said, O'Reilly said there is no global warming.
 It was hot out as hell outside.
 I never got around to the bear.
 I hung up and went to take another look.
-Yep Bear prints.
-Next to them I noticed two brown mushrooms, they looked like Transylvanian peasant hat.
+Yep, bear prints.
+Next to them I noticed two brown mushrooms.
+They looked like Transylvanian peasant hat.
 I photographed them with my phone and walked back to the house to look them up in the mushroom book.
-There they were slimy Gomphidius.
-I was so pleased I almost turned on the TV then I remembered there was no Rachel Maddow to distract me from the bear and the mushrooms.
-All I had was the phone and the book and what if I was shipwrecked on a deserted island without TV, book or phone?
+There they were - slimy Gomphidius.
+I was so pleased, I almost turned on the TV.
+Then I remembered, there was no Rachel Maddow to distract me from the bear and the mushrooms.
+All I had was the phone and the book, and what if I was shipwrecked on a deserted island without TV, book or phone?
 It wasn't easy to keep myself thinking about the bear, the mushrooms and the deserted island.
-I panicked could I lead my life without being distracted from it?
+I panicked.
+Could I lead my life without being distracted from it?
 I reached for the cell phone.
-Then I put it down, I was going through withdrawal I hand the cable sweats for the next few days I had encounters with what I thought was silence.
+Then I put it down.
+I was going through withdrawal.
+I had the cable sweats.
+For the next few days I had encounters with what I thought was silence.
 Then I heard birds, wind in the leaves and the rustling of a squirrel.
-I turned a page in the book I was holding without reading and I heard that too.
-A woodpecker, the squirrel again, a small plane buzzing far up in these funny clouds with the window of blue in them.
-No branches cracking under heavy bear paws.
+I turned a page in the book I was holding without reading, and I heard that too.
+A woodpecker - the squirrel again - a small plane buzzing far up in these funny clouds with the window of blue in them - no branches cracking under heavy bear paws.
 How long had this bear been around?
 Not as long as Blitzer and O'Reilly.
 This is probably a new bear that just got started.
-Blitzer and O'Reilly were already alarmingly me in his bear father and grandfather's time.
+Blitzer and O'Reilly were already alarming me in his bear-father and bear-grandfather's time.
 I could remember almost nothing Blitzer and O'Reilly had alarmed or pacified me with, though I remember watching a National Geographic show about bears and global warming.
 A film crew could be outside my cabin right now.
-Remember then whenever you're watching TV there is a TV crew filming bears outside your house.
-A sick chicken in China is heading your way and there is no global warming.
+Remember then, whenever you're watching TV, there is a TV crew filming bears outside your house.
+A sick chicken in China is heading your way, and there is no global warming.
 The AC is on full blast, and that's why there will never be a revolution in America.

 SIEGEL: Andrei Codrescu lives in the Ozarks.
 Transcript provided by NPR, Copyright NPR.